How Safe Is Wisdom Teeth Removal for Most Patients?

 Use of Modern Technology and Sedation

-Digital X-rays, 3D imaging, and advanced sedation techniques ensure that patients remain relaxed and receive precise, controlled treatment.
+Digital X-rays, 3D imaging and the most advanced sedation methods assure that patients stay relaxed and get precise, well-controlled treatment.

 What Patients Can Expect During the Procedure